About Benjy Schirm, J.D.

 To be in debt is one of the most unsettling situations.
 With each ring of the phone, the stress, worry, and concern grow.
 Though it can seem hopeless, it isn’t always that way.
 In fact, there are ways to protect yourself from constant debt collector calls and harassment.
 Protections Against Debt Collection Agency Harassment The Fair Debt Collection Practices Act (FDCPA) sets forth the ways that people can collect debts.
 “Many people don’t know that collecting debts is a highly …

-How to Defend Your Credit Score and Future
+How to Defend Your Credit Score and Financial Future

-Check in periodically, and call a lawyer if something seems fishy
+Check in periodically and call a lawyer if something seems suspicious

 It’s advertised in nearly every credit card commercial: a free credit report.
-But what does your credit score mean, and what can you do it protect it?
-A credit score is a number that shows the likelihood that any person is to repay a debt.
-This number or score is based on all reported credit interactions, whether one paid debts on time, and how many outstanding debts they have.
-Banks and lenders will look up this score to determine whether they should lend someone money or open credit lines. …
+But what does your credit score mean, and what can you do to protect it?
+What Is a Credit Score?
+A credit score is a number showing the likelihood that a person will repay debt based on their credit history.
+This score is based on all reported credit interactions.
+It looks at whether the person paid their debts on time and how many outstanding debts they have.
+Common types of debts include car loans, mortgages, …

 How to Fight Overseas Cybersquatters